-- #Corn-Peak water use about 2 weeks before and two weeks after pollen shed - Cotton-early July to cut-out (5 NAWF), usually mid or late August - Sunflower-2 weeks before to 2 weeks after bloom (a distinct cutoff, petal drop) - Peanut-Ensuring pegging, late water vs. early water
+- Corn-Peak water use about 2 weeks before to two weeks after pollen shed - Cotton-early July to cut-out (5 NAWF), usually mid or late August - Do you irrigate too much after Cut-out? - □ Sunflower-2 weeks before to 2 weeks - after bloom (a distinct cutoff, petal drop) Peanut-Ensuring pegging, late water vs. early water

-Sorghum & Water Relations
+\\\Sorghum & Water Relations

 - Rain (and irrigation): Catch it!
 Keep it!
-Reap it! - It takes 6-8" of available water to get a crop of typical sorghum plants to the point of grain production (Dan Krieg, Texas Tech) - ~5" for low plant population dryland sorghum - Once met, additional moisture has large effect on yield, 350-425 lbs./A per 1"
+Reap it! - It takes 6-8" of available water to get a crop of typical sorghum plants to the point of grain production (Dr. Dan Krieg, Texas Tech, deceased)

+□ ~5" for low plant population dryland sorghum

+Once met, additional moisture has large effect on yield, 350-425 lbs./A per 1"